Surdy-A/SMarket/README.md

 $ source .env
 ```

-3- Change directory into the City-Smile-Realty and run
+3- Change directory into the SMarket and run

 ```
 $ go run main.go